benjamingr/peer5-docs/docs/guides/production-ready-hls-vod.md

 - `-crf 20` - Constant Rate Factor, high level factor for overall quality
 - `-g 48 -keyint_min 48` - **IMPORTANT** create key frame (I-frame) every 48 frames (~2 seconds) - will later affect correct slicing of segments and alignment of renditions
 - `-sc_threshold 0` - don't create  key frames on scene change - only according to `-g`
-- `-b:v 2400k -maxrate 2500k -bufsize 4800k` - limit video bitrate, these are rendition specific and depends on your content type - [read more](#how-to-choose-the-right-bitrate)
+- `-b:v 2500k -maxrate 2675k -bufsize 3750k` - limit video bitrate, these are rendition specific and depends on your content type - [read more](#how-to-choose-the-right-bitrate)
 - `-hls_time 4` - segment target duration in seconds - the actual length is constrained by key frames
 - `-hls_playlist_type vod` - adds the `#EXT-X-PLAYLIST-TYPE:VOD` tag and keeps all segments in the playlist
 - `-hls_segment_filename beach/720p_%03d.ts` - explicitly define segments files names
 - `beach/720p.m3u8` - path of the playlist file - also tells ffmpeg to output HLS (`.m3u8`)

-this will generate a VOD HLS playlist and segments in `beach` folder
+This will generate a VOD HLS playlist and segments in `beach` folder.

 ### Multiple renditions

-each rendition can be generated separately or they can all be generated in parallel with one command.
+Each rendition requires its own parameters, though `ffmpeg` supports multiple inputs and outputs so all the renditions can be generated in parallel with one long command.
-its very important that besides the resolution and bitrate parameters the command will be identical so that the renditions will be properly aligned, meaning key frames will be set in the exact same positions to allow smooth switching between them on the fly.
+it's very important that besides the resolution and bitrate parameters the commands will be identical so that the renditions will be properly aligned, meaning key frames will be set in the exact same positions to allow smooth switching between them on the fly.

-I will create 4 renditions with common resolutions:
+We will create 4 renditions with common resolutions:

 - `1080p` 1920x1080 <small>(original)</small>
 - `720p` 1280x720